Dobroslav, Ukraine: History

+Until 18 July 2020, Dobroslav was the administrative center of Lyman Raion.
+The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Odesa Oblast to seven.
+The area of Lyman Raion was split between Berezivka and Odesa Raions, with Dobroslav transferred to Odesa Raion.

+Until 26 January 2024, Dobroslav was designated urban-type settlement.
+On this day, a new law entered into force which abolished this status, and Dobroslav became a rural settlement.

 Economy

 Transportation

 The closest railway station is in Kremydivka, on a railway which connects Odesa with Mykolaiv and Voznesensk.

 Dobroslav has access to Highway M14 connecting Odesa and Mykolaiv.
 Local roads connect it to Berezivka and Ivanivka.